Sandlot ball

 Sandlot ball or sandlot baseball is a competitive and athletic sports game that follows the basic rules and procedures of baseball.
-It is often less organized and structured, as the name alludes to a makeshift field or an empty lot.
+It is less organized and structured, as the name alludes to a makeshift field or an empty lot.
+In the 20th century, it was one of the most popular forms of recreation for children in the United States and many Caribbean and Central American countries.